 Before you start working on creating your client’s banners, you’ll need to understand who they are targeting and what they wish to achieve with their banners.
-Objectives can include the following: generating brand awareness; product awareness; increasing website traffic; generating leads; making a sale; signing up to an event.
-See now how to design a banner
+Objectives can include the following: generating brand awareness, product awareness, increasing website traffic, generating leads, making a sale, signing up for an event.
+See now how to design a banner.

 How to Design a Banner?

 Microsoft’s advert focuses on consumers, and their message is written in a simple, jargon-free way that anybody can understand.
 IBM caters primarily to B2Bs and has used professional and business-like words such as regulatory and compliance that will resonate more with c-level executives than everyday consumers.

 75% of consumers say they are frustrated when a business serves them content, such as ads, that are not relevant to their interests, whereas marketers who do use personalization notice, on average, a 19% uplift in sales.